 Yes, Dogs Can Eat Apples!

-Dogs can eat apples and benefit from all the nutrients that make them such healthy snacks, if given in moderation.
-These fruits are packed with Vitamin C, Vitamin A, Vitamin B6, Magnesium and dietary fiber.
+According to veterinarians, dogs can eat apples when given in moderation.
+They will benefit from all the wonderful nutrients that make them such healthy snacks.
+In fact, apples are packed with loads of Vitamin C, Vitamin A, Vitamin B6, Magnesium and dietary fiber.

-In addition, apples are known to be used to help clean your dog’s teeth while also acting as a natural breath freshener.
+In addition, apples can be used to help clean your dog’s teeth while also acting as an all-natural breath freshener.
 Simply put, apples are a healthy alternative to your typical dog treat providing nutrition without all the protein, fat and calories.

-Let’s be clear that there have been no scientific research that proves dogs absorb the essential nutrients from apples after consumption.
-However, most veterinarians believe that they do receive the vitamins and minerals even though not likely to the full extent that humans do.
+Keep in mind: there are no scientific research that proves dogs absorb the essential nutrients of apples after consumption.
+However, most veterinarians believe dogs are able to benefit from the vitamins and minerals, though not likely to the full extent that humans do.

 This theory can apply to all fruits and dogs but doesn’t mean that it’s useless to give your dog apples.
-Dr. Oscar E. Chavez DVM has recommended the occasional apple because the antioxidants help fight joint disease or other similar degenerative conditions and diseases.
+Dr. Oscar E. Chavez DVM has recommended the occasional apple because the antioxidants help to fight joint disease an other degenerative conditions.

 In one medium-sized apple (182 grams):